practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 * Going through an email confirmation process
 * Getting prompted for credit card information

 Most would understandably abandon this process part of the way through.
 In the best case scenario, our application's behavior would be seen as very confusing, though I'm sure for many it felt downright rude and unpleasant.
 It's a shame that such a bad experience could emerge from what was actually good intentions both on our part and on whoever shared a link to our content in the first place.
-Think of what a different experience it might have been to simply have been redirected to our landing page where they could see the following message:
+Think of what a different experience it might have been if the visitor had been redirected to our landing page where they could see the following message:

 ![](http://i.imgur.com/kA3ePJI.png)